Woods

 Walnut

 Walnut is light brown to dark-chocolate brown, often with purplish streaks.
-Walnut is a very hard wood that lightens in color with age.
-This species if often regarded as a higher-end material than some other hardwoods.
+Walnut is a very dense wood that lightens in color with age.
+This species is often regarded as a higher-end material than some other hardwoods.
 If you are looking for a dark toned wood, Walnut is always a great choice!

 Origin: North America; South America; Asia; Europe